jeras/TCB/README.md

 - reference verification library (VIP),
 - reference peripherals.

+## Overview

+TCB (tightly coupled bus) is named after TCM (tightly coupled memory), since it generalizes the SRAM (synchronous static RAM) interface to support peripherals.
 The purpose of TCB is to fill a niche for a low complexity system bus without unnecessary limitations on throughput.

+### Basic read/write cycles and the VALID/READY handshake

+The SRAM interface is designed to allow a read or write access every clock cycle.
+Read data output (response) is available in the clock period after (request to response delay) the address input (request) is sampled with the rising edge of the clock.

+Control signals use the standard VALID/READY handshake, which allows developers familiar with AMBA AXI to immediately understand it without reading further documentation.

+Since the request to response delay is fixed, if the response can't be provided early enough, the request must be stalled using backpressure (READY).

+IMAGE of read/write cycles.

+### Generalization of request to response delay

+While the SRAM interface request to response delay is usually one clock cycle, this can be generalized to any integer delay `DLY` (values `0`, `1`, `2` would be common).

+* `DLY=0` is used for peripherals (explained later TODO),
+* `DLY=1` is used for TCM SRAM, and therefore by the CPU (matched delay maximizes throughput),
+* `DLY=2` would be used where the read data clock to output delay is high enough to require an additional pipeline stage.

+### Matching timing of peripherals to SRAM

+Typical ASIC/FPGA SRAM has a low setup time for inputs (control, address, write data), most combinational delay is seen as the clock to data delay for read data outputs.

+IMAGE SRAM delay

+While not strictly part of the protocol, it is recommended to write the TCB interconnect with similar timing characteristics.
+This allows for a good timing balance without the need for register retiming during synthesis, thus avoiding undesired effects of retiming on signal toggling and consequent power consumption impact.

+This can be achieved by writing peripherals with `DLY=0`, where write access is synchronous, but reads are combinational.
+A `DLY=1` TCB interface is then achieved by placing a pipeline stage at the

+IMAGE block diagram

 ## Implementation status